FreeDurok/freedurok.github.io/content/posts/01_Velociraptor to Timesketch.md

 Here is our visualization in `Timesketch` of the timeline generated with `Hayabusa`.
 In Timesketch, each imported timeline is referred to as a "sketch", one of the platform's core concepts.
 Multiple sketches can be created and managed together within a single case, allowing for collaborative analysis and correlation of different timelines.

-# Procedura 2 - Acquisizione con Velocirapto ed import in Timesketch
+## 2 - Acquisition with Velociraptor and Import into Timesketch

 Ora passeremo alla fase successiva ovvero la procedura 2, utilizzando Velociraptor, ricordiamo che anche questo task potrebbe essere automatizzato via GPO oppure creando un artefatto di velociraptor.